-In my experience, no one ever agrees to a middle ground number and usually chooses the top size at the end of the discussion.
+In my experience, no one ever agrees to a middle-ground number and usually chooses the top size at the end of the discussion.
 Using these facts is advantageous and will speed up the process.

 Stop implementation discussions before they go too deep.

 Teams commonly get very technical with details when discussing a user story.
 While this is fine to a certain extent, it should be severely limited.
 Discussions should not take too long.
-The people involved in the sizing should already have an idea for the simplest, plausible solution and pick a size based on that scenario.
+The people involved in the sizing should already have an idea of the simplest, plausible solution and pick a size based on that scenario.

 While many believe that more discussion will make the size more accurate, the reality is that is not true.
 It is done in part, to encourage teams to just make their best guess and move on.
-However, there a distinct lack of precision so the scale is not granular.
+However, there is a distinct lack of precision so the scale is not granular.